 - A holistic and sustainable way of thinking,

 - Interpersonal and communicative skills.

 In addition to the methodological skills, the social skills of a project manager are crucial for the project’s success.
-Project management is always risk or opportunity management: unplanned situations occur in every project.
+Project management is always a risk or opportunity management: unplanned situations occur in every project.
 A good project manager makes it clear that he recognizes such situations early on, regains control of them with little friction loss, and takes advantage of the available opportunities.
-Project managers should, therefore, have experience in communication and conflict management, team building and motivation.
+Project managers should, therefore, have experience in communication and conflict management, team building, and motivation.
 Incentive systems play a central role.

 For capacities that are not available internally, the role of the project manager can also be outsourced.